 Keeping good communications with parents is very important to us and we are happy for you to be part of the process.
 Do you have some free time to help out?
 If so, you can talk to the squadron staff about helping out informally at squadron events where parents frequently contribute their time and effort.
 Of course, you can go a step further and become a volunteer!

 All organisations need funding.
-We are luckier than most, as the RAF provide the money for uniforms, premises, flying and several other activities.
+We are luckier than most, as the RAF provides the money for uniforms, premises, flying and several other activities.
 Each cadet provides a small subscription of approximately £15 a month (varies between squadrons), which goes towards funding the many activities that they undertake.
 National and international camps and expeditions may lead to extra costs – but we will always keep these to a minimum.
-For example, a typical weekend camp would cost £10.
+For example, a typical weekend camp might cost £10.
 We want the organisation to be available to everyone and staff are happy to discuss cost-related issues with parents at any time.

 The squadron must provide the rest of the required funding, primarily through the fundraising efforts of the Civilian Committee that each has.
 We are always looking for parents who are keen to get involved with their squadron’s Committee or would like to become a volunteer!